 If you’re still wondering how to get approved for a higher mortgage loan, you can bring in a co-borrower — that extra income and equity will likely enable you to qualify for your home.
 Co-borrowers can be occupants or non-occupants.
 An occupying co-borrower lives in the home with you.
 A non-occupant co-borrower is more like a co-signer.
 This person doesn’t live in the house but is responsible for the payments.

-For manually underwritten loans, the income from a non-occupant co-borrower might be considered as acceptable qualifying income.
-This income can offset certain weaknesses that might be in the occupant borrower’s loan application, such as limited financial reserves or limited credit history.
+The majority of lenders will allow occupying co-borrowers to be on a mortgage loan.
+However, the income from a non-occupant co-borrower might also be considered as acceptable qualifying income on conventional loans from Fannie Mae and Freddie Mac or FHA loans.
+A non-occupant co-borrower’s income can offset certain weaknesses that might be in the occupant borrower’s loan application, such as limited financial reserves or limited credit history.

 4. Get a Subprime Mortgage

 The term “subprime mortgage” has a negative connotation because of the housing bubble and financial crisis it’s often associated with, but subprime mortgages can actually be a gateway to home ownership for some people.

 A subprime mortgage is a home loan with higher interest rates than their prime mortgage counterparts.
 The higher interest rates are in place to offset the risk of loan default by subprime mortgage borrowers who are risky customers because of poor credit.
 These mortgages can be either fixed or adjustable.

 The benefit of a subprime mortgage is that people with poor credit don’t have to wait as long to own a home.
 They can repair their credit by paying their mortgage each month, rather than waiting years to repair their credit and then buy a home.